roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-13 ****** byCathartico© Once again, Vanessa's anticipations had suffered a hard blow.
+Once again, Vanessa's anticipations had suffered a hard blow.
 Her imagination of being the 'Red Rose Superstar' had taken another hit.
 She didn't know how to handle this rejection.

  All she knew was that she needed some attention and appreciation.
 After constantly being humiliated by Pavone and suffering this harsh rebuff, she needed to feel like a hot tasty slut again.